alijahnas/CKA-practice-exercises/application-lifecycle-management.md

 Doc: https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/

+Questions:
-Create a pod with the latest busybox image running a sleep for 1 hour, and give it an environment variable named `PLANET` with the value `blue`.
+- Create a pod with the latest busybox image running a sleep for 1 hour, and give it an environment variable named `PLANET` with the value `blue`.

-Then exec a command in the container to show that it has the configured environment variable.
+- Then exec a command in the container to show that it has the configured environment variable.

 <details><summary>Solution</summary>
 <p>